shreyas44/bedav/MODELS.md

 - **category** - Availibility of which category.
 Value can be the following:
   * gen - General Ward
   * oxy - General Ward with Oxygen
-  * icu - Intensive Care Unit
+  * ICU - Intensive Care Unit
-  * hdu - High Dependency Unit
+  * HDU - High Dependency Unit
   * vent - Ventilators

 - **available** - No. of Units available